rhrishik02/data150/AnnotatedBibliography.md

 The authors employ random forest-based population models to conduct their analysis.
 They describe RF’s as a non-parametric, nonlinear statistical method that falls within a category of machine-learning methods known as ‘ensemble methods’.
 Ensemble methods take individual decision trees that are considered ‘weak learners’ and combine them to create a ‘strong learner’.

+The authors are seeking to find a relationship between geographic factors and human population densities.
+Human population densities are an important pattern for scientists to understand as they provide insight concerning human development through predicting and alleviating poverty.

 The scientists are seeking to answer the question, “What factors correlate and drive human population distributions in low and middle income countries?”

 Article 2: https://royalsocietypublishing.org/doi/full/10.1098/rsif.2016.0690